RemiBou/remibou.github.io/_posts/2019-10-18-Test-a-Blazor-App-with-Cypress.md

 tags: [Blazor,Tests,RavenDB,Cypress,AzureDevOps]
 ---

-# How to do en-to-end tests with Cypress on a Blazor app using docker-compose
+# How to do a Blazor app with Cypress using docker-compose
 On my [Toss project](https://github.com/RemiBou/Toss.Blazor), I chose to have some end-to-end (e2e).
 End-to-end test on web project are tests that automate a browsing session on a web browser.
 Most of the time it works by using API provided by an existing browser (like chrome).
 Those kind of tests have many drawbacks :
 - Force you to add ids everywhere on your html code so you can find element on your test code
 - Are often flaky because some load time might vary between two test run or you can change your front-end code without thinking about the changes needed in the test